 The list of electives is dynamic and will be adjusted as new courses are being offered and others dropped.
 Students may request to substitute listed electives with courses that are currently not listed.
-Such a request requires that the student explains how the substitute class meets the learning outcomes of the certificate and assists the student in reaching his or her individual goals for taking the certificate.
-The request requires approval by the certificate director in coordination with the Certificate Oversight Committee.
+Such a request requires that the student explains how the substitute class meets the learning outcomes of the certificate and assists the student in reaching their individual goals for taking the certificate.
+The request requires approval by the certificate director.

 For courses with access restricted to School of Business students, non-business school students may select equivalent open-access lower-level courses numbered 300 and above (e.g., substitute M H R 723 Business Strategy with M H R 423 Strategic Management).